The Ultimate Guide to Buying a Walk-In

 How much space do you need?
 The specific requirements for your business will vary depending on several factors.
 First, consider the maximum amount of space you will need during peak times.
 Your storage capacity will have to accommodate your needs during your business’s busy season while not being overly large.
 This is because operating costs generally increase as the size of the unit increases.

-Second, consider the type of food you will be storing because your menu is most important.
-What food you need to store is relevant because it will affect how your unit is laid out, and there are many items to consider.
-Generally, the necessity to store fresh food will most drastically increase your space requirements.
-All of these, and more, will factor into how efficiently your unit can be organized.
+Second, consider the type of items you will be storing.
+What products you need to store is relevant because it will affect how your unit is laid out, and there are many items to consider.
+For example, the necessity to store fresh food will most likely increase your space requirements.

 Lastly, you should factor growth into your cooler or freezer calculations.
 Does your business have plans to expand in the short or mid-term?
 The cost of a slightly larger space now will almost certainly be less than purchasing another unit in the near future.